 As Facebook claims, the New Pages Experience is :

 a way for public figures, businesses and others who want to build and connect with an audience manage their professional presence on Facebook.

-It sounds like the New Pages Experience is not dedicated for everyone.
+It sounds like the New Pages Experience is not dedicated to everyone.
 It’s partially true as for now it’s available only for a selected group of people.
-However, as Facebook representatives informed, the NPE will be rolled out to all Pages in the upcoming months of 2021.
+However, as Facebook representatives some time ago informed that the NPE will be rolled out to all Pages in the upcoming months of 2021.

-This is how the New Pages Experience looks like:
+This is what the New Pages Experience looks like:

 Carry on reading to discover the differences between these two.

 Who and when can switch to the New Pages Experience?

 The New Pages Experience has been active since October 2nd, 2020 (however, the official statement was published on January 6, 2021) and is now available only for selected categories of Facebook Pages, mostly professionals, for example: politicians, actors, dancers, artists or athletes.

 You can see the full list of Pages that can now switch to the New Pages Experience here.

 Once you switch to the NPE, it’s always possible to go back to the classic Page.
 Even though it’s always possible, you need to be aware of the consequences of such a move.
 These are the most significant ones: